Tonykutta/antonio.david.raiolo/content/post/phasefield-model/index.md

   The algorithm has been provided as a MATLAB code.
 In this work this code has been translated to C++ to be implemented in the simulations.
   The simulations in this work will use the dimensionless grain boundary energy of copper.
   An Euler Angle has to be assigned and a rotation matrices to be assigned to the matrices have to be computed.
-  Due to the fact that this method presuppose an grain boundary plane normal to the [1 0 0] the grain rotation matrices have to be multiplied with the rotation matrix of the rotation of the actual grain boundary normal vector to the [1 0 0] direction \cite{Tolliver2016}.
+  Due to the fact that this method presuppose an grain boundary plane normal to the [1 0 0] the grain rotation matrices have to be multiplied with the rotation matrix of the rotation of the actual grain boundary normal vector to the [1 0 0] direction.
-  While the normal vector of the grain boundary is calculated as \cite{Moelans2008a}:
+  While the normal vector of the grain boundary is calculated as [^14]:
   \begin{equation}
   	\vec{n}=\frac{\nabla \eta_i -\nabla \eta_j}{\mid \nabla \eta_i -\nabla \eta_j \mid}
   \end{equation}